-Not Applicable

-Not applicable

-Comment

-Not applicable

-Principles (section 58)

-All of the provisions in this policy have transparent decision making process and reporting framework defined.

-This policy is complied with this provision.

-This policy is complied with this provision.

-This policy is complied with this provision.

-rinciples (section 89)
+Participants in community engagement are entitled to reasonable support to enable meaningful and informed engagement; Not applicable Principle Comment Participants in community engagement are informed of the ways in which the community engagement process will influence Council decision making Not applicable Public Transparency Principles (section 58) Council decision making processes must be transparent except when the Council is dealing with information that is confidential by virtue of this Act or any other Act All of the provisions in this policy have a transparent decision-making process defined.
+Council decisions are available to public.
+Council information must be publicly available unless- (i) the information is confidential by virtue of this Act or any other Act; or (ii) public availability of the information would be contrary to the public interest This policy is complied with this provision.
+Council information must be understandable and accessible to members of the municipal community This policy is complied with this provision.
+Public awareness of the availability of Council information must be facilitated This policy is complied with this provision.
+Strategic Planning Principles (section 89) A Council must undertake the preparation of its Council Plan and other strategic plans in accordance with the strategic planning principles It is considered and there are no implications at the time of preparing this document.
+An integrated approach to planning, monitoring and performance reporting is to be adopted It is considered and there are no implications at the time of preparing this document.
+Strategic planning must address the Community Vision It is considered and there are no implications at the time of preparing this document.
+Strategic planning must take into account the resources needed for effective implementation It is considered and there are no implications at the time of preparing this document.
+Strategic planning must identify and address the risks to effective implementation It is considered and there are no implications at the time of preparing this document.
+Strategic planning must provide for ongoing monitoring of progress and regular reviews to identify and address changing circumstances.
 It is considered and there are no implications at the time of preparing this document.

-It is considered and there are no implications at the time of preparing this document.

-It is considered and there are no implications at the time of preparing this document.

-It is considered and there are no implications at the time of preparing this document.

-It is considered and there are no implications at the time of preparing this document.

-Strategic planning must provide for ongoing monitoring of progress and regular reviews to identify and address changing circumstances.
-It is conside document. ered and there are no implications at the time of preparing this --- --